asantos00/website/content/blog/mirage-to-increase-developer-productivity.md

 Developing frontends without a finished API...
 That's a pain right?
 And why?

-The [miragejs website](https://miragejs.com/) explains it better than I ever could:
+The [Miragejs website](https://miragejs.com/) explains it better than I ever could:

 ## Have you ever worked on a React or Vue app that needed to talk to a backend API before it was ready?